kubernetes/enhancements/keps/sig-node/20200310-ensure-secret-pulled-images.md

 ## Summary

-We will add support for ensuring images pulled with pod imagePullSecrets are always authenticated even if cached.
-We will add a new boolean field `ensureSecretPulledImages` to the pod spec.
-The default to false means that if a first pod results in an image pulled with imagePullSecrets a second pod would have to be using always pull to ensure rights to use the previously pulled image.
-When set to true always pull would not be required, instead kublet will check if the image was pulled with an image pull secret and if so would force a pull of the image to ensure the image pulled with the secret is not used by another pod unless that pod also has the proper auth.
+We will add support in kubelet for ensuring images pulled with pod imagePullSecrets are always authenticated even if cached.
+This new feature will be enabled via a new kublet flag `ensureSecretPulledImages.` The flag will improve the security posture for privacy/security of image contents by forcing images pulled with an imagePullSecret of a first pod to be re-authenticated for a second pod even if the image is already present on the node.
+The default (false) setting means that if a first pod results in an image pulled with imagePullSecrets a second pod would have to be using always pull to ensure rights to use the previously pulled image.
+When set to true always pull would not be required, instead kubelet will check if the image was pulled with an image pull secret and if so would force a pull of the image to ensure the image pulled with the secret is not used by another pod unless that pod also has the proper auth.

 ## Motivation

-There have been customer requests for improving upon kubernetes ability to secure images pulled with auth. on a node.
+There have been customer requests for improving upon kubernetes' ability to secure images pulled with auth. on a node.
 Issue [#18787](https://github.com/kubernetes/kubernetes/issues/18787) has been around for a while.